 Arugula is the perfect addition to this crostini, as it has a peppery taste to counterpart the milky creaminess from burrata.
 It also adds a refreshing taste to the dish.

 4. Yuzu Pepper (Yuzu Kosho):

 Yuzu pepper paste has a spicy, salty, and citrusy taste.
 It’s strong, so a tiny bit of paste goes a long way.
 More about this condiment below.

 5. French Baguette:

 Grab a really good French baguette with a nice crispy crunchy crust.

 Yuzu Pepper or Yuzu Kosho is a spicy Japanese condiment made of yuzu zest, green chiles and salt.
 It’s a specialty of Kyushu cuisine, a region in southeastern Japan.
 When we were in Kyushu last summer, we enjoyed yuzu kosho in many different dishes.
 The most surprising way to enjoy yuzu kosho was to add it into miso soup!
 I love that spicy kick!

 Yuzu Kosho can be found in Japanese grocery stores or on Amazon.
 My favorite jar of yuzu kosho paste is the one in the picture above.

 If you are looking to host a Japanese-theme party for the holidays this year, it’s definitely worth getting these unique ingredients.
 They may look like a million bucks, both ikura and yuzu pepper are surprisingly affordable.
 Also, you want to check out this delicious spread for more Japanese party recipes.
-And serve these burrata crostini for appetizer.
-They will sure make an impression at the party even before dinner is served.
+And serve these burrata crostini for an appetizer.
+They will surely make an impression at the party even before dinner is served.

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch with me on Facebook, Google+, Pinterest, and Instagram for all the latest updates.